kamil-kubiczek/caching-proxy/readme.md

 ## About project

 This is a simple implementation of an HTTP proxy that supports in-memory caching, with additional support for writing cache data to a file asynchronously in the background.
 This helps restore cache when proxy is run again.
 Proxy is designed to handle only GET requests, other HTTP methods aren't cached.
+Feel free to fork or inspire.

 **Project status: 🟢Ready to use**

+**Warning: 🟡Code has not been tested production.**

 ## Features